thymeleaf/thymeleaf-docs/docs/contrib/tutorials/usingthymeleaf_ja.md

-% Tutorial: Using Thymeleaf(Ja)
+---
+title: 'Tutorial: Using Thymeleaf (ja)'
-% The Thymeleaf Team
+author: The Thymeleaf Team
+---

 <!--